 The Truth Commission on Black Women and Sexual Violence

-The Black Women’s Truth and Reconciliation Commission (BWTRC) is the first of its kind in New York City or in the U.S. focused on rape/sexual assault against women of African descent, and the risks and consequences posed by their lack of economic security.
+The Black Women’s Truth and Reconciliation Commission (BWTRC) is focused on rape/sexual assault against women of African descent, and the risks and consequences posed by their lack of economic security.

-- Healing: It provides space for healing and services for victims;
+- Healing: The BWTRC provides space for healing and services for victims.

-- Justice: It effectuates institutional and systemic reform via city-wide campaigns to ensure women’s continued access to education and economic security; and
+- Justice: The BWTRC promotes institutional and systemic reform via city-wide campaigns to ensure women’s continued access to education and economic security.

-- Reconciliation: It provides tools that embolden communities to hold harm-doers/perpetrators accountable.
+- Reconciliation: The BWTRC provides tools that embolden communities to hold harm-doers/perpetrators accountable.

 Why A Truth and Reconciliation Commission in the United States:

-The U.S. is one of the few places in the world where mass rapes have occurred systematically against an entire race of people (African American women) and there has been no outcry from human rights communities, no processes for justice, no acknowledgement or recognition of such violations and its impact on the culture of violence against Black women today.
-A truth and reconciliation commission would go a long way toward recognizing and addressing past and present suffering and helping Black women and their communities to heal.
+The U.S. is one of the few places in the world where mass rapes have occurred systematically against an entire race of people (African American women).
+There has been no outcry from human rights communities, no processes for justice, no recognition of such violations and no acknowledgment of its impact on the culture of violence against Black women today.
+A truth and reconciliation commission would go a long way towards recognizing and addressing past and present suffering, and helping Black women and their communities to heal.

-Within Black communities, across ethnicity, the number or sexual assaults and those that go unreported is considerably higher.
-Silence prevails and the invisibility is almost complete within our Black communities and in greater society about Black women’s lives, about the level of victimization, the systematic exclusion of our specific gendered experiences in the broader agenda for civil and human rights.
-In 2007, approximately 40% of black women report coercive contact of a sexual nature by age 18 (National Black Women’s Health Project).
-A more recent and on-going survey by Black Women’s Blueprint reveals that number is closer to 60%.
-For every Black woman that reports a rape, at least 15 do not report (Bureau of Justice Statistics, 2009).
+Within Black communities, across ethnicities, sexual assaults are disproportionally high.
+Black women make up 13% of the U.S. population, yet a staggering 40% of Black women report coercive contact of a sexual nature by age 18 (Center for American Progress, 2013).
+An on-going survey by Black Women’s Blueprint reveals that number as closer to 60%.
+For every Black woman that reports a rape, at least 15 do not (U.S. Bureau of Justice Statistics, 2009).